Joey Votto Preview, Player Props: Reds vs. Blue Jays

 Joey Votto At The Plate

-- Votto has an RBI in 17 of 47 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in six contests.
+- Votto has had an RBI in 17 games this season (35.4%), including eight multi-RBI outings (16.7%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.